Kloof: Kloof village

 The further subdivisions and sale of portions of Richmond Farm No. 999 by the Field heirs after 1901 resulted in the birth of Kloof as a residential area: numerous plots were sold to wealthy Durban residents and businessmen, who built country house retreats close to the city, but (due to its 550 m above sea level elevation) removed from the Durban humidity and heat.
 These were particularly favoured by their wives and children during the long hot summer holidays.

 From the 1890s onwards the appearance of the area therefore changed significantly, from its previous 'sandstone sourveld' grassland to its current heavily wooded flora.

 Kloof was originally called 'Krantzkloof' by J C Field the First, after the nearby Kloof Gorge, but this name was later changed to 'Kloof' at the special request of the General Manager of the Railways, since due to a name similarity with Kranskop there had been significant confusion and misdeliveries of railway goods: the Railway Station was therefore renamed, and the town with it.

 The current Station building is a replacement of an earlier one, built in 1896, and it remained operational until the closure of this branch of the Durban-Pietermaritzburg railway line to passenger traffic in the 1970s.
 The building is now being utilised as a popular bar restaurant; it is also the main terminus of the Umgeni Steam Railway.

 As roads improved, an increasing number of people began permanently living in Kloof and during the 1960s and 1970s, the development of the traditional Kloof houses occurred.
 These consisted of large houses that were built on stands of at least 1 acre.
 Many of the houses have slate roofs, a swimming pool, small guest houses and tennis courts and they are often tucked away amidst the trees.

 Geography

-Kloof is mostly located on the Kloof Plateau which lies just above Pinetown extending from the top of Field's Hill in the east to border with Winston Park, Gillitts, Forest Hills and Hillcrest.
-Due to the growth of Kloof and the latter neighbouring towns, they have now integrated to become a de facto suburban unit with these suburbs collectively known as the Upper Highway Area which fall under the Outer West region of eThekwini.

-Kloof is bordered by Gillitts and Everton in the west, Molweni in the north, Waterfall in the north-west, Wyebank in the north-east, Pinetown in the east and Winston Park in the south.
+Kloof is situated in the Upper Highway Area of Durban, approximately 26 kilometres (16 mi) north-west of the city and is bordered by Gillitts and Everton to the west, Waterfall to the north-west, Wyebank to the north-east, Molweni to the north and Pinetown to the east.
+It lies at an altitude of approximately 550 m (1804 ft) above sea level, on the Kloof Plateau, just above Pinetown, extending from the top of Field's Hill.